Frequently Asked Questions

 Claims - "When do I start getting money after my claim is approved?"

 - The effective date of VA disability awards is the first day of the month after the claim was received by the VA.
 It does not start when the VA actually receives the claim.
-If it takes the VA 4-5 months to adjudicate your claim, your first award check will be for all of the months from the effective date.
+Typically, our claims are being awarded in 2 months or less, on average.
+However, even if it takes the VA 4-5 months to adjudicate your claim, your first award check will be for all of the months from the effective date.
 This is called the retroactive payment.
 Subsequently, the VA will pay benefits on the first of every month for the preceding month.
 It is important to note that if the VA proposes to find the claimant incompetent to handle their own financial affairs, this retroactive payment will be held by the VA until a fiduciary is appointed.